Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/Example-Result-YCSB-YugaByteDB.md

-# Example: YCSB in YugabyteDB
+# Example: Benchmark YugabyteDB

+This differs from the default behaviour of bexhoma, since we benchmark **a DBMS, that is not managed by bexhoma, but exists in the Kubernetes cluster in the same namespace**.

 <img src="https://raw.githubusercontent.com/Beuth-Erdelt/Benchmark-Experiment-Host-Manager/master/docs/workflow-sketch-simple.png"/>

 **The results are not official benchmark results.
 The exact performance depends on a collection of parameters.
 The purpose of this example is to illustrate the usage of bexhoma and to show how to evaluate results.**

-This experiment differs from the default behaviour of bexhoma, since we benchmark a DBMS, that is not managed by bexhoma, but exists in the Kubernetes cluster in the same namespace.

 Important implications of this:
 * Bexhoma does neither start nor stop the DBMS.